 She decided to go with the CuraDebt debt relief program for money savings, lower payment, and overall more flexibility.

 As another type of debt consolidation program, some people look to unsecured debt consolidation loans.
-There are many types of these loans that are advertised on television, radio, internet, newspaper, and other places.
+Many of these loans are advertised on television, radio, internet, newspaper, and other places.
 The unfortunate fact is that most have astronomical interest rates and put the individual in a worse place than they were before.
 For example, payday loans are a type of unsecured debt consolidation loan, but the interest rates are extremely high.
-Often credit unions offer unsecured loans, but often unknown to the individual getting the loans, a federal credit union secures their debts in many ways.
-The online ‘crowd funding’ unsecured lenders are even worse – they give loans only to make money and if a person has challenges paying they often prefer to pursue a judgment instead of settling.
+Credit unions offer unsecured loans, but often unknown to the individual getting the loans, the credit union may have secured the debt against other things the client owns.
+The online ‘crowd funding’ unsecured lenders add various origination fees and are often very aggressive when a person has a challenge paying back the loan.

 She called them in the morning and they offered her help with a debt consolidation loan, they rang around her creditors and got payoff amounts totaling $12k.
 The bank offered her a loan for 5 years at $294 per month with interest.
 Doing the math, 60 months x $294 = $17,640.
 So, with an unsecured debt consolidation loan, she would pay $17,640 to pay off her loan of $12k.
 She decided to go with the CuraDebt debt relief program to save money, have a lower payment, and enjoy much more flexibility in her payment.

 The best solution for her was to leave the debts where they were (on the individual credit cards) and get help (instead of getting an even larger unsecured debt consolidation loan).